-Ontario’s Algoma Country has been Welcoming US Riders for Decades and Here’s Why.
+Welcoming U.S. Riders for Decades and Here’s Why

-If you haven’t started planning your 2017 Algoma snowmobile trip, it’s not too late.
+If you haven’t started planning your snowmobile trip, it’s not too late.
 Sure you might be asking yourself, “why would I want to travel north to Canada to go snowmobiling when there are perfectly good trails where I am?”
-A solid question, but you and your fellow US riders have been venturing to Canada’s Algoma Country for years, and there’s good reason why.
+A solid question, but you and your fellow U.S. riders have been venturing to Canada’s Algoma Country for years, and there’s a good reason why.

 To temp your throttle thumb, we’ve made a list of the top 5 reasons for riding in Canada this year.

-The Snow.
 We’ve all heard of lake effect snow, but Algoma Country has the benefit of being located on the right side of a massive snow-making machine (Lake Superior).
-The Northwest winds whip up and it dumps, big time.
+The Northwest winds whip up and it dumps it, big time.
 A riding season from late December to the end of March is usually a solid performance.

-No Guess Work.
 We all know that planning a trip can be stressful, and we all just want to ride.
 That’s why we developed a series of pre-planned routes that are as easy to figure out as the heated seats in your truck.
-Simply visit Sled Agloma, pick your riding style and chose from a list of options based on your group size, or distance you want to cover.
+Simply visit Sled Algoma, pick your riding style and choose from a list of options based on your group size, or the distance you want to cover.

 See you in Canada Eh!